Withernwick Village Website

 1919 Samuel Edwin Paling (Click on the name to see a photo of Samuel)

-1940 George Arthur Hewson (Click on name to see picture of George)
+1940 George Arthur Hewson (Click on name to see picture of George).
+Click here to see his inauguration in 1940.

 1969 Clyde Douglas Proud